cloudquery/docs/docs/cli/migrations/overview.md

 ### Drop providers schema

 The following command will drop a providers tables.
-Running cloudquery fetch after a drop command will result in a recreation of all tables.
+Running CloudQuery  fetch after a drop command will result in a recreation of all tables.
 ```bash
 cloudquery provider drop aws
 ```